bitwarden/contributing-docs/docs/contributing/dependencies/index.md

 ## Workflow

-Renovate is currently scheduled to automatically create pull requests every 2 weeks for all open dependencies.
-The goal of our dependency management process is for the teams to handle these dependencies in that same 2-week cadence, in order to avoid a large backlog of PRs and out-of-date packages building up over time.
+Renovate is currently scheduled to automatically create pull requests every 2 weeks.
+The goal of our dependency management process is for the teams to review and merge the opened pull requests in the same 2-week cadence.
+To avoid a large backlog of PRs and out-of-date packages accumulating.

 :::info Major upgrades

 Major upgrades are an exception to this time frame, as these can take longer to coordinate.
-Ideally the team will have already coordinated and resolved deprecations in advance.
+The team should make an effort to coordinate scheduled major updates and resolve deprecations in advance.

 :::